digital-wolf-farm/hornbeam-db/README.md

 ## Demo app
 Simple Express app using HornbeamDB.
 Install dependencies, run server with `npm run dev` and play with eg. Postman.

-## Current version
-Current version is always on `main` branch.
-Official versions (patches versions are skipped) are stored on their branches.
-When you see newer version check changelog and copy newer version.

 ## Changelog